CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/config.md

 ## netq config del agent services

-Removes the custom services monitoring configured with the `netq config add agent services` command and resets the agent to monitor monclagd, mstpd, lldpd, frr (including zebra, bgpd, ospfd), netqd, netq-agent, wd_keepalive, nvued, switchd, sx_sdk, ntpd, pwmd, smond, neighmgrd, ptmd, ptp4l, docker, snmpd, rsyslog, sshd, and dhcp_relay.
+Configures the NetQ Agent to stop {{<link title="Switches/#view-cpu-and-memory-utilization-for-processes-and-services" text="monitoring CPU and memory usage">}} for services specified in the command.
+The service you configure the agent to monitor using this command will be removed from the list of services displayed in the UI.
+The following services are *always* monitored and cannot be deleted: monclagd, mstpd, lldpd, frr (including zebra, bgpd, ospfd), netqd, netq-agent, wd_keepalive, nvued, switchd, sx_sdk, ntpd, pwmd, and smond.

+This command is only supported on Spectrum switches.

 ### Syntax